 Music, or more closely pop musicand more specifically rock music went through change in the 60’s also.
 What had started out as a rebellious musical expression had become strikingly less so by the beginning of this decade.
 Parents still didn't like it much, but with artists like Fabian, Bobby Rydell, Connie Francis, Pat Boone, Annette Funicello, and Frankie Avalon, rock was a bit more palatable to Mom and Dad.
 Rock’s spirit seemed somewhat diluted, but it was headed for rejuvenation, redirection, and elevation during this time.

-While some of those covered here got their start by being influenced by bands and individuals prior to this year, 1964 seemed to be a beginning for many of what are referred to in the media as “garage bands”.
+While some of those covered here got their start being influenced by bands and individuals prior to this year, 1964 seemed to be a beginning for many of what are referred to in the media as “garage bands”.
 At the time they looked upon themselves as dance combos, groups or simply bands.
 The title of garage band originated because bands were supposedly practicing in garages.
 Interestingly, very few of the bands profiled here ever consistently used a garage for practice purposes.
 They used basements, rec rooms, or rented empty business spaces to hone their musical skills.

 1964 marked the beginning of change to rock music with the appearance of British musicians on the American music scene.
 These groups, having grown up listening to what they considered an American musical form, took what they heard, applied their own unique spin andto their surprisebecame wildly popular here in the States.
-The Beatles, the Rolling Stones, the Hollies, the Who, the Dave Clark Five, et. al. opened the flood gates for European artists thus sparking the next step for rock music.
+The Beatles, the Rolling Stones, the Hollies, the Who, the Dave Clark Five, et. al. opened the flood gates for British artists thus sparking the next step for rock music.
 These bands in turn inspired many U.S. teens to start their own groups.
 History does indeed show that guitar sales soared after the British made inroads into American pop music.

 The way these bands from England were portrayedno formal musical training, inexpensive equipment, etc.made it seem as though putting together a band and being successful was easy and required not much more than the desire to do so.
 And, indeed, right at the start it was relatively easy to start a band.
 It was evident, though, that not everybody could do it well.
 Natural or acquired ability/talent was a major factor.

 While some were directly influenced by the “British Invasion” in 1964, for others it was something altogether different.
 For still others a combination of factors got them started playing their chosen instrument.
-Here are some of the responses to the question of what got individuals interested in getting together a band and/or starting to play rock music.
+Here are some of the responses to the question of what got individuals interested in getting a band together and/or starting to play rock music.

 |Mark Boehm: “Music.
 I just liked music in general.
 I just liked the image it portrayed.
 The long hair and the wild clothes, good beat and the sound.
 It just looked like a lot of fun.
 I had some friends ask me if I wanted to try out and goof around a little bit on it on guitar.
 So I said sure!
 One thing lead to another and the next thing I know I'm taking lessons at Klocksiem’s Piano and Organs up here in Ogden, Iowa with Carl Dorner as my teacher.”|